-Each agent has a name and belongs to its birth zone.
+Each agent has a name and belongs to a birth zone.
 In a single zone environment as described in section 2 only the agent name is significant, however in multi-zone environments the agent name and its birth zone information are necessary to locate the agent.
 We term the agent name and its zone information as the agent ID (AID).
-The format of the AID is:
+The format of the AID is: Agent-name:birth-zone.

-Agent-name:birth-zone

 The birth zone is the place to locate the agent if it can not be found otherwise.
-The AID provides location transparency; it is independent of the agent physical address, and the agent ID does not change throughout the life cycle of the agent.

-Agent names are unique within each birth zone.
-The agent ID space is the collection of user agent names in all the zones within the execution environment.
+The AID provides location transparency; it is independent of the agent network physical address, and the agent ID does not change throughout the life cycle of the agent.
+Agent names in all the zones within the execution environment.
 Zone names are globally unique throughout the environment.
 The zone name space is the collection of all zone names available.